New Nicknames For The Former Guy

-Category: World Politics Hits: 4As a writer and as an American, I would rather not use the name of the former guy.
+Category: World Politics Hits: 8As a writer and as an American, I would rather not use the name of the former guy.
 And Orange Shitgibbon is getting a little tiresome.
 Thankfully, Twitter user @TomthunkitsMind comes through to save the day with a long, but in no way all-inclusive, list of possible options: A Turd by any other name...pic.twitter.com/wZ65hTFK2u 03 — Tomthunkit™ (@TomthunkitsMind) April 26, 2021 Personally, I like Turd Reich.
 Open thread below...

 Read more https://crooksandliars.com/2021/05/new-nicknames-former-guy